CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/07 Additional windows.md

 print("Button clicked:", e)
 print("Input:", v["Input"])
 ```
-`sw.loop_close()` will wait for a keyed event.
+`sw.loop_close()` waits for a keyed event.
-The only possible keyed events are button presses.
+In this example, the only possible keyed events are button presses.
 The `sg.Input` has a key, but no events enabled by default, so it won't cause a keyed event.

-Key-function-events don't cause the window to close, so you may use these for functionality inside the subwindow.
+Key-function-events don't count, so you may use these for functionality inside the subwindow.

 ## "Blocking" windows
-Executing the above code, you'll notice that it is not possible to click on the button in the main window, until the subwindow is closed.
+Executing the above code, you'll notice that it is not possible to click on the button in the main window, while the subwindow is open.
 That's because `sg.loop_close()` "blocks" all the other windows.

-Blocked windows won't cause (almost any) events, until unblocked.
+Blocked windows won't allow (almost) any events, until unblocked.
 Disable this behavior by setting `block_others = False`:
 ```py
 e,v = sw.loop_close(block_others= False)
 ```
 Just remember that the event-loop won't run if the code stops at loop_close, before reaching the event-loop.

-There are other ways to block other windows:
+There are other methods to block other windows:
 - `sg.block_others` to block all other windows, `sg.unblock_others` to unblock them again.
 The methods won't stop the code from executing.
 - `sw.block_others_until_closed()` will block other windows, until the calling window is closed.
 It won't close until it is actually closed by the user or by calling `sw.close()`.